Skip to main content

 Written by Brandon

-A Cash ISA is a type of Individual Savings Account (ISA), into which you can deposit money and earn tax free interest on your savings.
+A Cash ISA is a type of Individual Savings Account (ISA), into which you can deposit money and earn tax-free interest on your savings.

-New Cash ISA customers will earn 4.75% AER (variable) on balances of £500 or more, which for new customers includes a bonus rate of 0.50% for the first 12 months.
 A lower interest rate of 0.75% AER (variable) applies whenever your account balance is less than £500, and you’ll temporarily lose the bonus rate until your balance increases to £500 or more.

-You can pay up to £20,000 each tax year into an ISA, however this limit is shared between any other ISAs you hold.
+You can pay up to £20,000 each tax year into an ISA, however, this limit is shared between any other ISAs you hold.
 You can find out more about how ISAs work in the ISA/GIA section of our help centre.

 Did this answer your question?